 We have handpicked a few of our favourite local producers to share with you the fantastic work that they do.

 Situated just down the road in Tavistock, Country Cheeses have been supplying the Horn of Plenty for over 15 years.

-Established in 1989, they supply and produce a variety of artisan Westcountry cheeses.
-They have their own range of cheeses which are kept in the shop’s underground cellar, allowing them to mature and develop for a wonderful unique characteristic and flavour.
+Established in 1989, they supply and produce a variety of artisan West Country cheeses.
+They have their own range of cheeses, which are kept in the shop’s underground cellar, allowing them to mature and develop for a wonderful unique characteristic and flavour.

 Country Cheeses have a number of award-winning cheeses and have previously won the prestigious National Retail Cheese Award twice.
 In May 2011, they were awarded Gold at the Devon County Show for their Cave Aged Yarg.

-They have also had national coverage, recently appearing on Hugh Fearnley-Whittingstall’s River Cottage, converting a fridge into a smoker and smoking several varieties of cheese.
-The cheese that came out on top was the soft goat’s cheese which was then used in a recipe for the River Cottage Canteen in Axminster.
+They have also had national coverage, appearing on Hugh Fearnley-Whittingstall’s River Cottage, converting a fridge into a smoker and smoking several varieties of cheese.
+The cheese that came out on top was the soft goat’s cheese, which was then used in a recipe for the River Cottage Canteen in Axminster.

-Country Cheeses have also been visited by Queen of Shops, Mary Portas who wrote an article in the Telegraph about Tavistock and awarded the shop 9 out of 10!
+Country Cheeses have also been visited by Queen of Shops, Mary Portas who wrote an article in The Telegraph about Tavistock and awarded the shop 9 out of 10!

-They operate in a specialist factory in St Ives, preparing produce from a variety of markets and suppliers including the ports and day boats of Brixham, Plymouth, Newlyn and Looe.
+They operate from a specialist factory in Paignton, preparing produce from a variety of markets and suppliers, including the ports and day boats of Brixham, Plymouth, Newlyn and Looe.

 Kingfishers care about the environment and work closely with suppliers and local fishermen to ensure produce is sustainably sourced.

 Palmers of Tavistock is a family butcher which has traded from the same shop in Tavistock for over 150 years.